UpGado/ascii_racer/README.md

 or download it as a .zip file.

 ### Start Game
-To start, run `python3 game.py` to begin the game
+To start, run `python3 -m asciiracer` to begin the game

 ### Scoring
 There are four different types of drinks that you can collect on the racetrack.